matrix-org/matrix-spec-proposals/proposals/3901-deleting-state.md

 events.
 Of course, the definition of "between" needs to be carefully crafted, and, if possible, some provision to prevent the room founder from forking the room later and modifying the outcome would be useful.

+An earlier draft proposed an additional `exclude_from_upgrade` property on state events to allow explicitly avoiding copying some events, but no clear use case could be found for this that is not covered by simply marking events that are no longer needed as obsolete.

 ### Security considerations